 1.3.5.
 Explain any nexus between project operations and effects (direct, indirect, and/or cumulative) on the resource to be studied, and how the study results would inform the development of license requirements.

 Non-salmon anadromous, resident and invasive fish species communities comprise key components of the aquatic ecosystem.
 Project facilities and operations will create a reservoir, modify the flow, thermal, and sediment regimes, and may alter connectivity of aquatic habitats upstream of the dam in the Susitna River basin.
 These potential ecosystem changes will alter the composition and distribution of fish habitat and may have effects on fish overwintering, spawning, dispersal, and habitat The proposed hydropower operations for the Susitna-Watana Hydropower Project may influence the abundance and distribution of one or more of these fish populations.
 The degree of impact on the fish communities resulting from hydropower operations will necessarily vary depending on the magnitude, frequency, duration, and timing of flows as well as potential Project-related changes in temperature and turbidity.
-By investigating the current populations in the upper Susitna River, and applying what is known regarding the impacts of river regulation and hydropower operations on fish communities, this study and its objectives may be able to offer important options for P&A and PM&E measures.
+The study results will inform FERC’s decisions regarding the need for and content of any mitigation or enhancement requirements.

 1.3.6.
 Explain how any proposed study methodology (including any preferred data collection and analysis techniques, or objectively quantified information, and a schedule including appropriate field season(s) and the duration) is consistent with generally accepted practice in the scientific community or, as appropriate, considers relevant tribal values and knowledge.